FarronF/limerick-council-meetings/meetings/2025/03/10-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 17th February 2025.md

 O’Connell Street, in particular doming from Bedford Row, and stressed the urgent need to reinstate

 the pedestrian crossing here.
-She referred to the many calls Councillors had received in relation to--- 17
+She referred to the many calls Councillors had received in relation to
+---
+17

 same.